The density conjecture for principal congruence subgroups: Introduction

 only two Weyl group elements contribute to the Kloosterman side: the trivial Weyl element and $w_*$, as defined in \eqref{wast} below.
-The Kloosterman sums corresponding to the other Weyl elements vanish, since their moduli are divisible by such high $q$-powers that they are outside the support of test function on the Kloosterman side (Lemma \ref{lem41}).
+The Kloosterman sums corresponding to the other Weyl elements vanish\footnote{For the group $\Gamma_0(q)$ one can derive the original density conjecture (not the improved version of \cite{Bl}) without any analysis of Kloosterman sums, but it is interesting to note that this is not possible here -- the analysis of $w_{\ast}$ is absolutely crucial.}, since their moduli are divisible by such high $q$-powers that they are outside the support of test function on the Kloosterman side (Lemma \ref{lem41}).
 The contribution of the trivial Weyl element is of size $\mathcal{N}_q = q^{n(n-1)(n-2)/6}$ as defined in \eqref{vqnq}.
 For $w_{\ast}$, the admissible moduli $c \in \Bbb{Z}^{n-1}$ satisfy $q^n \mid c_j \ll T \ll q^{n+1}$, so that they are all of the form $c_j= q^n\gamma_j$ with $\gamma_j \ll q$.
 For simplicity let us assume $(\gamma_j, q) = 1$.
 We factor the Kloosterman sums to moduli $c$ into one with moduli $(q^n, \ldots, q^n)$ which is bounded in Theorem \ref{thm32} by $\mathcal{N}_qq^{(n-1)^2}$.
 This is sharp.
 The remaining unramified Kloosterman sum with moduli $\gamma$ is estimated trivially.
 In this way we conclude that the contribution of $w_*$ is $\ll \mathcal{N}_q T^{n-1}q^{1-n^2}$.
 By \eqref{aslongas} this is not more than the trivial Weyl element (which is the reason why \eqref{aslongas} is the critical bottleneck).
 We conclude that \eqref{lhs} is bounded by $\mathcal{N}_q$, provided that \eqref{aslongas} holds.
 Now Theorem \ref{thm15} implies that the weight $|A_{\varpi}(1)|^2$ can essentially be dropped at the cost of a factor $\mathcal{N}_q /\mathcal{V}_q$, as defined in \eqref{vqnq}.
-Dividing both sides by this factor, we conlude
+Dividing both sides by this factor, we conclude